norman/friendly_id/README.md

 * The `friendly_id` Rails generator now generates an initializer showing you how to do some commmon global configuration.

+* The Globalize plugin has moved to a separate gem (currently in alpha).

 * The `:reserved` module no longer includes any default reserved words.
   Previously it blocked "edit" and "new" everywhere.
 The default word list has been moved to `config/initializers/friendly_id.rb` and now includes many more